aeternity/protocol/SYNC.md

 (***TODO***: Write a detailed description of the epoch implementation.)

-Synchronizing the list of unconfirmed transactions is a smaller task and the node will pick one other peer and synchronize (only the missing) transactions from this peer.
+Synchronizing the unconfirmed transactions is a smaller task and the node will pick one other peer and synchronize (only the missing) transactions from this peer.
 The synchronization uses MP-trees - a more detailed description is [here](./sync/tx_pool_sync.md).